JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ## Introduction

-Working with relational databases it is important to keep them synchronized with the data model represented in the source code.
-There are two popular approaches to this challenge.
+To ensure the data model in the source code matches the relational databases, it's crucial to keep them synchronized.
+There are two commonly used methods to tackle this challenge.

 ### Database first